nvietto/movienight/README.md

 ## Note

-This package was created for informal educational purposes and represents my first attempt at package development.
+This package was my first attempt at package development.
+It's not perfect but i'm still proud of it.